jsunsoftware/http-request/README.md

 Full API documentation is available [here](http://javadoc.io/doc/com.jsunsoft.http/http-request).

-**Note: HttpRequest objects are immutable they can be shared after build.**
+**Note: HttpRequest objects are immutable and thread-safe, they should be reused after build the instance of HttpRequest.**

 ### How to use